Pterobrimus

-Pterobrimus is a monotypic genus of stick insects (Phasmatodea), containing the species Pterobrimus depressus, wich is native to Fiji.
+Pterobrimus is a monotypic genus of stick insects (Phasmatodea), containing the species Pterobrimus depressus, which is native to Fiji.

 Description

 The females reach a length of 35 mm.
 The males are 25 mm long.
 This makes the species one of the smallest Obrimini along with Tisamenus hebardi.
 Morphologically, the animals resemble the representatives of the genus Tisamenus, but differ among other things by the small, scaly, rudimentary elytra in both sexes.
 Pterobrimus depressus is the only Obriminae species described with wings or wing remains, along with the fully winged Miroceramia westwoodii.
 In common with Tisamenus, Pterobrimus has large, laterally flattened spines on the front edge of the pronotum and indicated triangle on the top of the mesonotum.
 In addition to the pronatal spines, there are only a few spines on the head especially in males.
 The body shape is somewhat reminiscent of that of flat Tisamenus representatives such as Tisamenus deplanatus, whose species name, like that of Pterobrimus depressus, already indicates the compressed body shape.
 The abdomen of the females ends in the secondary ovipositor typical of Obrimini.
 This ovipositor is formed dorsally from the supraanal plate (also called epiproct) and is serrated at the tip, atypical for Obrimini in Pterobrimus depressus.
 The first segment of the antennae, the scapus, has an apical outer spine, which is otherwise only found in the representatives of the subfamily Dataminae.